-Occasionally local council 'communities' teams exist and if you contact them to let them know what you’re planning, they may be able to offer you support.
+Some local councils have ‘communities’ teams and if you contact them to let them know what you’re planning, they may be able to offer you support.
 Sometimes there are even very small pots of funding you might be able to tap into.

 Each council is different though, and involvement and protocol will vary across regions and countries.
 But information will be on each council’s web page — you can find your local council’s site easily, by entering postcodes with GOV.UK or see an A–Z list of local authorities and their websites.

 If bureaucracy bites and you have problems with a local council when trying to plan your project or event, here are some approaches that may help.

 Writing a letter is a great way to gain the attention of your local elected representatives, as they must respond to letters from their constituents.

 You can find out who your local representatives are through the Write to Them website.
 We always suggest approaching the right council department first, but if they haven’t been able to help you, the next step is to see if your local councillor will be able to do anything.
 The key thing is to be clear about what you want, how they can be of help, and by when.
 If you’re feeling brave, you could always turn up at one of their surgeries — these offer the perfect opportunity to ask your questions and get advice.
 It’s what they’re for!